In thesis programs, students are charged a flat rate based on 15 credits per term if they are registered full-time.

 Part-time, Qualifying, Special, Diploma and Certificate students will be charged tuition fees at the per credit rate and will be subject to student society fees, student services fees, registration and transcripts charges, and information technology charges.

 Students who have completed the residency requirements for their program and yet have not completed the program requirements are required to be registered in a supplementary session.
 Students in thesis programs are classified as “Additional session”, whereas students in non-thesis programs are classified as “Non-thesis Extension”.
 Students who have submitted their initial thesis will be classified as “thesis evaluation”.
 See Thesis deadlines for details.
-Fees associated with these statuses can be found under Graduate studies fee tables 2015-2016 and will be charged on a term by term basis.
-Society, student services and athletics fees may be pro-rated.
+Fees associated with these statuses can be found under Graduate studies fee tables 2017-2018 and will be charged on a term by term basis.
 Please refer to sections 4.1.1 and 4.2.1 Residence requirements for Master’s and Doctoral programs in the General Information, Regulations and Research guidelines in the Graduate Calendar for further information.

 In the summer term, students with a status of "continuing" in a thesis program are not charged fees unless they are enrolled in courses which are considered extra to their program.
-Students in a non-thesis program taking courses in the summer will be charged tuition on a per credit basis.
+Students who are Additional Session, or Thesis Evaluation in the summer will be charged a flat rate, please refer to the fee tables found under Graduate studies fee tables 2017-2018.
+Students in a non-thesis program taking courses in the summer will be charged tuition and fees.

 Student Society and departmental or faculty based fees are summarized by viewing the fees for the program at Graduate Tuition & Fees.

 Post-doctoral non-unionized candidates are charged fees for membership to the Post-Graduate Students' Society (PGSS) as well as the PGSS Health & Dental Insurance plan and Student Services Fees.